146 Commonwealth

 Click here for an index to the deeds for 146 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 435, from Clarendon to Dartmouth.

-In 1882, they built a stable at 346 Newbury.
+In 1882, they built a stable at 346 Newbury, designed and built by George W. Pope.
 It remained in the Westcott family until 1902.

 Stephen Westcott died in February of 1892.
-In his will, he specified that the bulk of his estate, including 146 Commonwealth, was to be held in trust for the benefit of Abbie Westcott and their only surviving child, Edith (Edwith) Westcott.
+In his will, he specified that the bulk of his estate, including 146 Commonwealth, was to be held in trust for the benefit of Abbie Westcott and their only surviving child, Edith Westcott.

 Edith Westcott married in June of 1893 to Francis Wright Fabyan, a cotton and dry goods merchant in his family’s firm, Bliss, Fabyan & Co.
 After their marriage, they lived at 148 Commonwealth.